Three key considerations when selecting a part numbering scheme

-There may also be automated processes connecting business system that rely heavily on the formatting of part numbers—for example the number of characters in the part numbering string.
+There may also be automated processes connecting business systems that rely heavily on the formatting of part numbers—for example, the number of characters in the part numbering string.
 If this is the case, your part numbering format must be perfectly consistent and uniform in order to make sure integrations don’t break down.

 Considering the needs of manufacturing partners outside your immediate organization is also a smart idea (although this can be difficult if you are still establishing key partners in your production process.)
 Your suppliers have a stake in your numbering scheme too, so finding out how they manage part numbers can help you optimize your process from the beginning.

 It may also make sense to consider your organization’s position in the manufacturing chain and how many organizations you will be working with up and down the chain.
 If you are sending data to several organizations on both ends, you may want to choose a system that is as standardized as possible.

 #3: What business tools will you use to manage your parts?